coder/code-server/doc/CONTRIBUTING.md

 node .
 ```

-Now you can build the packages with:
+Now you can build release packages with:

 ```
 yarn release:standalone
+# The standalone release is in ./release-standalone
 yarn test:standalone-release
 yarn package
-# The standalone release is in ./release-standalone
 # .deb, .rpm and the standalone archive are in ./release-packages
 ```